gistairc/MUSIC4P3/README.md

 		test-cnn.sh ...
 ```

-Can be changed by passing in train-cnn.lua line 9.

 #### Training
-For trainging, type the following this code in the terminal.
+For trainging, type the followingin the terminal.

 ```
 $ sh train-cnn.sh
 ```
-Models are saved to "./ishiinet_p1n15/cnn_nm_epXXXX.net" (Can be changed by passing in train-cnn.sh) .
+Models are saved to "./ishiinet_p1n15/cnn_nm_epXXXX.net" (the output file name is specified in  train-cnn.sh) .

 #### Testing

-Type the following command in the terminal.
+Type the following in the terminal.

 ```
 $ sh test-cnn.sh